Understanding Investor Returns

 Although there have been many equity crowdfunding success stories in the past, it does not necessarily mean that your investment is also going to bear fruit.

-Make sure to diversify your portfolio over many companies across a range of industries, to minimise the probability of losing money and maximising the probability of investing in a big winner.
+Make sure to diversify your portfolio over many companies across a range of industries, to minimise the probability of losing money and maximise the probability of investing in a big winner.

 More from CrowdbaseDiscover more from our blog guides and more